bitrix24/b24restdocs/api-reference/crm/timeline/activities/crm-activity-update.md

-# Update System CRM Activity
+# Update System Activity crm.activity.update

 {% note warning "We are still updating this page" %}